 14 out of 15 Arizona counties have per capita income below (from 7% to 50% below) the US figure.
 The 2.5 million Arizonans who live outside Maricopa County are being starved of infrastructure improvement, educational and job opportunities, and meaningful economic development.
 They’re being left behind.
 From Bagdad to Black Canyon City, from Seligman to Sedona, it’s time to invest in every Arizona community, in every Arizona citizen.

 The Social Security Board of Trustees estimates that based on current law, the Social Security Trust Fund will be depleted by 2041.
 American wage earners built this reserve only to have the federal government take from it for almost 50 years.
 No other developed country in the world threatens the well-being of its seniors this way.
 Financial stability and the resources to meet basic needs are critical for living life with dignity.
 Help us elect Democratic leaders who will address this national emergency and safeguard a better future for our most vulnerable.

-Voting should be accessible, easy, and safe for all.
-Arizona is home to 10% of all the proposed legislation restricting voting rights — despite no verified problems with the 2020 presidential election or the 2022 midterms.
-Arizona Republicans continually spread doubt and fear about our elections.
+Voting should be accessible, easy, and safe for anyone who is eligible.
+Arizona is home to 10% of all the proposed legislation restricting voting rights — despite no verified issues with the 2020 presidential election or the 2022 midterms.
 It is not reasonable to think that our elections were “rigged,” when there is no evidence.
-Our legislators across the aisle are fighting to silence us.
-They want to get rid of mail-in ballots and voting before election day, without any consideration for those unable to stand in hours long lines.
-This is an affront to voting rights.
+Republican legislators are fighting to get rid of mail-in voting before election day, without any consideration for those unable to stand in hours long lines.
 Electing Democrats is our first line defense for preserving our right to vote.